 \section{Abstract}

-We present \chan\, X--ray observations of four optically--selected tidal disruption events (TDEs) obtained 4--9 years after their discovery.
+We present Chandra X-ray observations of four optically-selected tidal disruption events (TDEs) obtained 4--9 years after discovery.
 Three sources were detected with luminosities between $9\times 10^{40}$ and $3\times 10^{42}$\lum.
-The spectrum of \srcone\, is consistent with a power law with index of 2.5$\pm$0.1, whereas the spectrum of \srctwo\, is consistent with the Wien tail of a soft black body best described over the 0.3--7 keV range with a power law of index 3.9$\pm$0.5 (the best--fit black body temperature is $0.18 \pm 0.02~{\rm keV}$).
-The power law spectrum of \srcone\, may signal that TDEs transition from an early--time soft state to a late--time low--hard state many years after disruption.
-The mismatch in Eddington fractions of these sources ($\approx 5\%$ for \srcone{}; $\approx 0.2\%$ for \srctwo{}) could indicate that, as is the case for X--ray binaries, mass accretion rate is not the sole parameter responsible for TDE state changes.
-These detections can be used to shed light on the difference between optically selected vs.~X--ray selected TDEs.
-We propose that the time to peak luminosity for optical and X--ray emission may differ substantially in an individual TDE, with X--rays being produced or becoming observable later.
-This delay can serve to explain the differences in observed properties such as L$_{\rm opt}/$L$_{\rm X}$ of optically and X--ray selected TDEs.
-Using our observations to calibrate simple models for TDE X--ray light curves, we update predictions for the soon--to--be--launched eROSITA instrument, finding an eROSITA TDE detection rate of $3~{\rm yr}^{-1}$ to $990~{\rm yr}^{-1}$, a range that depends sensitively on (i) the distribution of black hole spins and (ii) the typical time delay between disruption and peak X-ray brightness.
-We further predict an asymmetry in the number of retrograde and prograde disks in samples of optically and X--ray selected TDEs, even if the intrinsic number of stars on pro-- and retrograde TDE orbits is equal.
-X--ray selected TDE samples will have a strong bias towards prograde disks (up to 1--2 orders of magnitude if most supermassive black holes spin rapidly, and less so if most spin slowly).
-On the other hand, in flux--limited samples of optically--selected TDEs, there seems to exist a more modest (typically factor of a few) bias for either retrograde or prograde disks, depending on the underlying optical emission mechanism and regime of loss cone repopulation.
-These observational biases can contribute to observed differences between optically and X--ray selected TDEs (with optically selected TDEs being fainter in X--rays if the TDE disk is retrograde).
+The spectrum of \srcone\, is consistent with a power law of index 2.5$\pm$0.1, whereas the spectrum of \srctwo\, is very soft.
+The power law spectrum of \srcone\, and prior literature findings, provide evidence that TDEs transition from an early-time soft state to a late-time hard state many years after disruption.
+We propose that the time to peak luminosity for optical and X-ray emission may differ substantially in TDEs, with X-rays being produced or becoming observable later.
+This delay helps explain the differences in observed properties such as L$_{\rm opt}/$L$_{\rm X}$ of optically and X-ray selected TDEs.
+We update TDE rate predictions for the eROSITA instrument: it ranges from $3~{\rm yr}^{-1}$ to $990~{\rm yr}^{-1}$, depending sensitively on the distribution of black hole spins and the time delay between disruption and peak X-ray brightness.
+We further predict an asymmetry in the number of retrograde and prograde disks in samples of optically and X--ray selected TDEs.
+The details of the observational biases can contribute to observed differences between optically and X-ray selected TDEs (with optically selected TDEs being fainter in X-rays for retrograde TDE disks).

 \keywords{black holes --- black hole physics --- tidal disruption --- active galaxies}